lucachiaravalloti/enhancedjava/README.md

 5. Every column content can be aligned very easily to LEFT/CENTER/RIGHT.
 6. Many other features will be added soon.

+# Video showing the features of EnhancedTable
 Here is a video on youtube about the above features:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lX15lL8aTiw/0.jpg)](https://www.youtube.com/watch?v=lX15lL8aTiw)

+# ExampleTable explained
 The files used in the example are here https://github.com/lucachiaravalloti/enhancedjava/tree/main/com/github/lucachiaravalloti/test/enhancedjava/gui/table1

 1. First of all define the fields your table has.
 Fields are one Enum class: